 Core principles of co-active coaching.

-There are majorly three core principles for motivating the client, as discussed in the Co-active Coaching.
-They are Fulfillment, Balance, Process.
-By fulfillment, it refers to the concept of clients intentionally choosing to honor their values, express what they are and experience a life of purpose and meaning.
+There are three core principles for motivating the client, as discussed in the Co-active Coaching.
+They are Fulfillment, Balance and Process.
+Fulfillment refers to the concept of clients intentionally choosing to honor their values, express what they are and experience a life of purpose and meaning.
 Balance means making choices aligned with a compelling visual experience of flow, possibility, choice, and freedom.
 The process includes fully experiencing repressed emotion at a particular moment.

 Becoming a ‘change agent’